top of page

 Advisors: Wiebke Boeing and Kelly Jones

-Thesis: Public acceptance and interest in multifunctional solar opportunities on public land in the southwest U.S.A.
+Thesis: Social acceptance of multifunctional large-scale solar arrays on public land in the southwest

-Description: I will be conducting interviews of solar industry stakeholders and a survey of Las Cruces community members to determine what multifunctional land use solar project designs the community would be most interested in seeing on the local landscape.
+Description: I will be conducting interviews with solar industry stakeholders and a survey of southwestern residents to determine which multifunctional land use solar project designs communities would be most interested in seeing on their public landscape.

 About Maggy: I grew up in Connecticut and received my B.S. from the University of Connecticut in Natural Resources and the Environment with a concentration in Environmental Sustainability and Conservation.
 During and after my time as an undergraduate, I worked as a research assistant on various wildlife, environmental, and community-based human dimensions projects using primarily qualitative methodologies.
 My career interest is human dimensions of natural resources and working to sustainably navigate the complex relationships between humans and our natural environment.
 My goal is to work in a state or federal agency that manages wild spaces for their natural inhabitants and their human visitors.
 My personal interests include scuba diving, reading, board games, and visiting national parks.